-The North Street East Pump and Treat System performance can be evaluated based on the four major decisions identified for this system from the groundwater DQO process.
+The North Street East Pump and Treat System performance can be evaluated based on the major decisions identified for this system from the groundwater DQO process.

-There were no unusual or unexpected concentrations of contaminants observed in monitoring or extraction wells associated with the NSE System in 2010.
-However, one of the two temporary wells (NSE-VP-02-2010) installed in the plume in January 2011 did detect slightly higher concentrations of VOCs than expected, up to 70 $\mu$ g/L TVOCs.
+There were no unusual or unexpected concentrations of contaminants observed in monitoring or extraction wells associated with the NSE System in 2011.
+However, one of the two temporary wells (NSE-VP-02-2010) installed in the plume in January 2011 did detect higher concentrations of VOCs than expected, up to $70~\mu g/L$ TVOCs.

 Yes.
-The system has been in operation for five years, and an analysis of the plume perimeter and bypass wells shows that there have been no significant increases in VOC concentrations in 2010, indicating that the plume has not grown and is controlled.
-TVOCs in the monitoring wells between extraction wells NSE-1 and NSE-2 have been below 5 μg/L since 2007.
+The system has been in operation for seven years, and an analysis of the plume perimeter and bypass wells shows that there have been no significant increases in VOC concentrations in 2011, indicating that the plume has not grown and is controlled.
+TVOC concentrations in the monitoring wells between extraction wells NSE-1 and NSE-2 have been below 5 μ g/L since 2007.